Gurdon Light

 The Gurdon Light is an atmospheric ghost light located near railroad tracks in a wooded area of Gurdon, Arkansas.
 It is the subject of local folklore and has been featured in local media and on Unsolved Mysteries and Mysteries at the Museum.
-The tracks are no longer in use, and the rails at least partially removed/covered, but it remains one of the most popular Halloween attractions in the area.
+The tracks are no longer in use, and the rails are at least partially removed/covered, but it remains one of the most popular Halloween attractions in the area.
 The light has been described as blue, green, white or orange and appearing to have a "bobbing" movement.

 Folklore

 According to folklore, the light is the swinging lantern of a ghost brakeman accidentally beheaded by a passing train, searching for his disembodied head.
 Another variation of the legend holds that the light is a lantern carried by the ghost of a worker killed in a fight with another railroad employee on the tracks.
-According to skeptical writer Brian Dunning, very similar folklore exists for a number of such "ghost lights", and it's not likely "headless brakemen" could be such a common occurrence.
+According to skeptical writer Brian Dunning, very similar folklore exists for a number of such "ghost lights", and it is unlikely "headless brakemen" could be such a common occurrence.